wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 = Key Features =

-* Instantly adds a scrolling gallery to every product page and adds all product images to each gallery
+* Instantly adds a scrolling gallery to every product page and adds all product images each gallery
-* On-page Gallery easy manager greatly simplifies product image editing and gallery management.
 * Gallery scales images to fit inside the container no matter what the size or shape.
-* <strong>Search Engine friendly images</strong>.
+* Search Engine friendly images.
 Image Alt tags if set are visible to search engines

-Having an image with your products creates more sales.
-WP e-Commerce Dynamic Gallery allows you to show an unlimited number of images - it shows one image or lots of images in a beautiful and dynamic presentation.

-= More Features =
+* On-page meta Gallery easy manager greatly simplifies product image editing and gallery management.
+* Lazy-load feature - means the gallery loads instantly - no matter how many images in the gallery.

-* Add caption text to images.
+* Add caption text to images
 * Caption text fades in after image transition effect and out before the next transaction effect begins.
 * Manual image click to scroll next or previous.
 * ZOOM - shows full size image with caption text and manual scroll through entire gallery.
-* START SLIDE SHOW | STOP SLIDESHOW manual control
+* START SLIDE SHOW | STOP SLIDESHOW control
 * Gallery thumbnails scroll left and right on hover.

 = Premium Upgrade =

-A small once only Premium upgrade activates a total of 22 different settings that allows you to tweak and style the WP e-Commerce Dynamic Gallery to match your theme and your preferences to perfection.
+The Premium Gallery upgrade unlocks a host of great premium features.
 You will see all of the available upgrade features on the plugins admin panel.
+Those Pro features include:

+* Responsive Gallery option.
+Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
+* Option to turn the Gallery off on single product pages.
+If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
+* Activate these 25 different feature options to create that perfect Gallery to match your theme and your style and present your Product images in the perfect mode.

+ - Image Gallery - 7 Options plus 4 different transition effects.
+ - Caption - 5 Options plus topography editor.
+ - Nav Bar - 7 Option including, disable / enable plus full topography editor.
+ - Lazy-Load scroll bar - 2 Options including enable / disable.
+ - Thumbnails - 4 Options including enable, disable.

+Having an image with your products creates more sales.
+WP e-Commerce Dynamic Gallery allows you to show an unlimited number of images - it shows one image or lots of images in a beautiful and dynamic presentation.

 = Gold Cart Compatability =